MystenLabs/sui/doc/src/contribute/index.md

 In order to obtain the Sui source code, follow the steps to download (`git clone`) the `sui` repository at [Install Sui](../build/install.md#source-code).

-This site is available in two versions available in the menu at top left: the default and stable [Devnet](https://docs.sui.io/devnet/learn) branch and the [Latest](https://docs.sui.io/learn) upstream (`main`) branch.
-Use the `devnet` version for app development on top of Sui.
-Use the Latest (`main`) branch for [contributing to the Sui blockchain](../contribute/index.md) itself.
-Always check and submit fixes to the `main` branch.

 And see the Rust [Crates](https://doc.rust-lang.org/rust-by-example/crates.html) in use at:
 * https://mystenlabs.github.io/sui/ - the Sui blockchain